 Your reference number is printed on letters that we have sent to you about your Housing Benefit claim.
 It is 7 digits long and starts with a 0 or 1.

-If you do not have your reference number you can contact us and we can send you a letter through the post.
+If you do not have your reference number you can contact the Housing Benefits team and we can send you a letter through the post.

 How do I find my National Insurance number?

 National Insurance numbers are issued by HM Revenues and Customs.

 Your National Insurance number can be found on your wage slips or any letter from the Department of Work and Pensions (DWP), Tax Credit Award letters, or the Jobcentre.

 Once you have logged in to MyAccount and registered your Housing Benefits claim, click on the Housing Benefit and Council Tax Reduction icon and view claim.
 On your claim summary you can then select the blue link for 'How your claim has been calculated'.

 - Disregards - There are certain incomes that we do not include when we calculate your benefit

 - Non Dependants - These are adults over the age of 18, other than a partner, who live with you but who you do not receive Child Benefit for